 - All schools are required to have in place preventative anti-bullying measures including work to prevent homophobic, biphobic and transphobic bullying.

 - All schools are required to teach a broad and balanced curriculum promoting the spiritual, moral, cultural, mental and physical development of all pupils.

 LGBT+ inclusion is also an issue that employers and workers can’t ignore.
 There are over 5,000 NEU members who identify as LGBT+ and undoubtedly there are more staff working in education who do not feel safe or able to come out at work.
 More than a third of LGBT+ workers have been harassed or bullied at work and the TUC has today released research findings highlighting the vulnerability of LGBT+ workers to sexual harassment.
 As well as safety for LGBT+ children, young people and families, LGBT+ inclusive education is also essential to creating safe and equal workplaces.

 The NEU passed an urgency motion at conference in April 2019 on LGBT+ inclusive education and we will be developing practical resources to support schools and members.

-To find out how you can support the Pride campaign in your local area, take a look at our LGBT+ Events Page.
-And if you have resources or strategies you’d like to share about LGBT+ inclusive education, or would like to know more or get involved, email us at firstname.lastname@example.org
+If you have resources or strategies you’d like to share about LGBT+ inclusive education, or would like to know more or get involved, email us at firstname.lastname@example.org